“We all have problems. The way we solve them is what makes us different.” ~Unknown

 Was I still sore about the loss?
 Perhaps, but thinking further wasn’t going to do anything.
 Was I unhappy with losing yet another card?
 Sure, it’d be great if I didn’t lose it as I had to go and get another card the next day.
 Was I frustrated?
 Yeah sure, but staying frustrated wasn’t going to solve the problem.
 I could no sooner run around in the bus, scream at the top of my lungs, yell at all the passengers and smash my laptop to pieces just to ‘vent’ and ‘get back at the world’, but it wouldn’t change the fact that the card was lost – gone.

 What To Do When Things Don’t Go Your Way

 I realize that many of us today trap ourselves by virtue of how we think, and it’s quite unfortunate.
 Because we don’t cope with the incidences properly, we place ourselves in a negative cycle, and cause more damage to ourselves than we realize.
 We also waste time harping on the incident rather than move on to a better place.
 These certainly don’t help us achieve our goals.

 Bad things happen every day in our life, to everyone, be it the rich or the famous.
 They’re no different or less susceptible to such daily incidences as everyone.
 While we can’t change what has already taken place, we can change how we react to them and what we do about them.
 If we learn how to cope with them properly, we can accomplish so much more.

-For the rest of this article, I’ll share with you a guide on how to deal with daily setbacks you may face in life.
+For the rest of this article, I’ll share with you a guide on how to deal with daily setbacks.
 I hope you’ll find these useful in dealing with similar situations in your life.
 Bookmark this guide and refer to it regularly as you deal with such daily situations.

 1. Take a step back and evaluate

-When something bad happens, it always help to take a step back and evaluate the situation.
+When something bad happens, take a step back and evaluate the situation.
 Here are some questions to ask yourself: